Wang Xiao (footballer, born 1979)

-Wang Xiao (王霄 (Wáng Xiāo); born August 30, 1979) is a retired Chinese football player who previously played for Yunnan Hongta and Tianjin Teda F.C. as a centre-back.
+Wang Xiao (王霄 (Wáng Xiāo); born 30 August 1979) is a Chinese retired football player who previously played for Yunnan Hongta and Tianjin TEDA as a centre-back.

 Club career

 Yunnan Hongta

-Wang Xiao was born in Shenyang, Liaoning.
-He originally began his football career with the Liaoning F.C. youth team in 1994 until 1998 when he spent a short period with the Chinese national youth team.
+Wang was born in Shenyang, Liaoning.
+He originally began his football career with the Liaoning FC youth team in 1994 until 1998 when he spent a short period with the Chinese national youth team.
 He would return to Liaoning F.C. youth team the following year and would remain with them until 2000 when he left after being unable to break into their senior team.
 He would instead move to Yunnan Hongta in 2001 to begin his professional football career and in his debut season he quickly established himself as a regular for the senior team.
 An integral member of the Yunnan team for the following seasons Wang Xiao time at the club was cut short when Chongqing Lifan F.C. decided to merge with Yunnan and Wang Xiao was allowed to leave.